-This article is devoted to all those doubters to dispel myths about AWS DevOps and show how simply everything functions.
+This article, part of our AWS Consulting and Development series, devoted to all those doubters to dispel myths about AWS DevOps and show how simply everything functions.

 Wikipedia says that “DevOps is a software engineering culture and practice that aims at unifying software development (Dev) and software operation (Ops).”

 The official Amazon page shows DevOps as “the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity.”

 The first definition shows us how DevOps functions in general, and the second shows why.
 To fully understand what DevOps is, let’s imagine a world where developers and an operation team work together on one project and have a final product at the end of the week without quarreling, blaming, or finger-pointing.
 This is possible due to the DevOps philosophy that propagates joint responsibility in terms of a project.
 Thus, every participant in the process is responsible for the end result.
 However, to make all these general phrases about work management function, the DevOps model includes a tangible tooling within every DevOps practice.

 “What’s happening with DevOps, and within companies that are starting to adopt DevOps methodology, is they are shortening the gap or reducing that distance between development and operation teams.
 So, operation teams are learning more about development and application architectures.
 And development teams are learning more about data center automation and other types of automation in terms of the actual deployments of applications or application deployment automation.”